A short video that shows you how to receive, download and access PDFs of documents that have been supplied by British Library On Demand. 1:52.

 Full instructions on how to request and download PDFs are available at the bottom of this page.

-Members of Loughborough University have an annual allowance of pre-paid Inter-Library Loans, as follows:
+Members of Loughborough University have an annual allowance of pre-paid Inter-Library Loan/document supply orders, as follows:

 |Type of reader||Number of ILL requests/year|